wangby511/System-Design-Architecture-and-Infra/design-yelp-proximity.md

 Round Robin (distributed equally)

-More intelligent LB can also take traffic/load/server status as consideration by periodically querying backend server and then adjust the traffic volumes.
+More intelligent LB can also take traffic/load/server status/latency as consideration by periodically querying backend server and then adjust the traffic volumes.

 ## Ranking